 Current welcome offer

-A $200 value is par for the course, but considering how steep the spending requirement is, there are plenty of no annual fee cash back cards that regularly pay out slightly lower intro bonuses worth $150 to $200 or more for spending $500 to $1,000 in half the time frame.
+A $200 value is par for the course, but considering how steep the spending requirement is, there are plenty of no-annual-fee cash back cards that regularly pay out similar welcome offers worth at least $200 for spending only $500 to $1,000 in half the time frame.

 The Amex Blue Cash Everyday earns cash back with a tiered category structure, meaning it earns rewards on several bonus categories at different rates.